felixroos/schattenspiel/hydro/README.md

 ## Completeness

 Not all hydra functions / features work, and probably never will, as this is mostly an experiment out of curiosity.
 The initial goal was to see if @kabelsalat/core could be used to compile an existing DSL that also targets another language (GLSL) + another domain (visual).
-It seems to work out nicely.
-I still haven't figured out how to do feedback with WebGL..
+It seems to work out nicely for the moment.

-Here's a list anyway:
+Here's a feature list anyway:

 ### Language Features